pygfx/pygfx/README.md

 ## On world objects, materials, and geometry

 There are a few different world object classes.
-The class defines (semantically) the kind of object being drawn.
+The class defines (semantically) the kind of object being drawn, e.g. `Line`, `Image`, `Mesh`, `Volume`.
 World objects have a position and orientation in the scene, and can have children (other world objects), creating a tree.
 World objects can also have a geometry and/or a material.

 The geometry of an object defines its base data, usually per-vertex attributes such as positions, normals, and texture coordinates.
 There are several pre-defined geometries, most of which simply define certain 3D shapes.

 The material of an object defines how an object is rendered.
 Usually each WorldObject class has one or more materials associated with it.
 E.g. a line can be drawn solid, segmented or with arrows.
 A volume can be rendered as a slice, MIP, or something else.

 ## Installation